 In colon format, one would use H:V::D:X and multiply means DV and Extremes HX.

-Medication errors can be detrimental and costly to patients (Chen, Hsiao, Shen and Wu, 2017).
+Medication errors can be detrimental and costly to patients.
 Drug calculation and basic mathematical skills play a role in the safe administration of medications.

-According to a 2016 study of intensive care (ICU) nurses, 80% of nurses considered knowledge on drug dosage calculation essential to decrease medication errors during the preparation of intravenous drugs (Di Muzio, Tartaglini, De Vito and La Torre, 2016).
+According to a 2016 study of intensive care (ICU) nurses, 80% of nurses considered knowledge on drug dosage calculation essential to decrease medication errors during the preparation of intravenous drugs.

 Published in 2018, one study by a group of oncology nurses in 3 Swiss hospitals discusses the process of double-checking and its limitations in the current healthcare environment, as well as increased nurse workload and time constraints, distracting environments, and lack of resources.
-The study concluded that oncology nurses strongly believed in the effectiveness of double checking medication despite reporting limitations of the procedure in clinical practice (Schwappach, Taxis and Pfeiffer, 2018).
+The study concluded that oncology nurses strongly believed in the effectiveness of double-checking medication despite reporting limitations of the procedure in clinical practice.